kezhuw/spawns/README.md

 impl<T> JoinHandle<T> {
-    /// Gets id of the associated task.
+    /// Gets id of the associated task. pub fn id(&self) -> Id {}

+    /// Cancels associated task with this handle.
     ///
-    /// It is unsafe due to cautions of [Id]. pub unsafe fn id(&self) -> Id {}

-    /// Cancels the associated task with this handle.
-    ///
+    /// Cancellation is inherently concurrent with task execution.
+Currently, there is no guarantee
-    /// There is no guarantee when and will the task got cancelled.
-The task could even run to
-    /// complete normally after got cancelled.
+    /// about promptness, the task could even run to complete normally after cancellation. pub fn cancel(&self) { }

-    pub fn cancel(&self) { }
+    /// Attaches to associated task to gain cancel on [Drop] permission. pub fn attach(self) -> TaskHandle<T> { }
 }

 /// Spawns a new task.